 A few years later my oldest son asked his aunt, did Dad kill himself?
 And she said yes.
 I wanted to have that conversation with him, but it did not work out that way.
 And how exactly did Dad kill himself?
 Well, he shot himself in the head.

-For the amount of money that we have spent on psychotherapy, Paul could have started a new life.
+For the amount of money that all of us who were left behind have spent on psychotherapy, Paul could have started a new life.
 Doing something else.
 He might still be alive.
 And we would not be emotional wrecks.
 Still.

 Nobody in the family knew he had quit his job.
 He kept it as a secret.
 Nobody in the family thought it was suspicious when he gave away his cherished guitar and his Wüsthof knife collection, among other things.
 When I learned about it later on, I screamed.